gcziprusz/project-tmpl/README-SETUP.md

       <em>Figure 1: Screen recording of `sam pipeline bootstrap`.
 Several values have been replaced with fake or obfuscated values.
 Your list of AWS accounts may be different than what's shown here.</em>
    </details>

-2. Go to the "Settings" page of your teams GitHub repository and click on "Secrets", then "Actions".
+1. Go to the "Settings" page of your teams GitHub repository and click on "Secrets", then "Actions".
 Click the "New repository secret" button, and set the Name to `AWS_ACCESS_KEY_ID`, and the Secret to the value shown in the prior step, and then click the "Add secret" button.
 Repeat this for `AWS_SECRET_ACCESS_KEY`, `COGNITO_USER_POOL_ID` and `COGNITO_USER_POOL_CLIENT_ID`.

     When you have completed this you should see each of them listed in the "Repository secrets" section of this page.
 NOTE that you will only see the name of the secret, and not the secret itself.
 This is expected.

+    > **NOTEs:**
+    > * Remember to use the `COGNITO_USER_POOL_ID` and `COGNITO_USER_POOL_CLIENT_ID` from the deploy you made with the group account (Step 2 of Scenario 3)
-> **NOTE:** You will also see some "Organization secrets" listed at the bottom of the page like `GH_PACKAGE_REG_READ_PASS` and `GH_PACKAGE_REG_READ_USER` - you do not need to do anything with these.
+    > * You will also see some "Organization secrets" listed at the bottom of the page like `GH_PACKAGE_REG_READ_PASS` and `GH_PACKAGE_REG_READ_USER` - you do not need to do anything with these.

    <details>
       <summary><b>Click to see a screenshot of this step...</b></summary>